MikeBishop/http-layering/draft-bishop-http-layering.md

 which exist to provide such an adaptation layer (TLS {{RFC5246}}) while others have been entirely new protocol machinery constructed specifically to serve as an adaptation layer (HTTP/2 framing).
-Others take the form of implementation-level meta-protocol behavior (simultaneous connections handled in parallel).
+Still others take the form of implementation-level meta-protocol behavior (simultaneous connections handled in parallel).
 Because the existence of this adaptation layer has not been explicitly defined in the past, a clean separation has not always been maintained between the adaptation layer